 About this artwork

-In this triptych, the Virgin, crowned as the queen of heaven, is surrounded by virgin saints in a garden that evokes paradise.
-Singled out on the left wing is Saint Ursula, thought to have been a British princess who set out on a pilgrimage to Rome, only to be martyred along with a throng of her virgin companions.
+In this triptych, Mary, crowned as the queen of heaven, is surrounded by female saints in an enclosed garden (called a hortus conclusus) evoking paradise.
+Singled out on the left wing is Saint Ursula, thought to have been a British princess who set out on a pilgrimage to Rome, only to be martyred along with her throng of companions, depicted here at a miniature scale.
 Saint Agnes, another martyr of the early Christian era, is on the right wing.
-The triptych’s focus on youthful, female saints and its lyrical, slightly naive painting style suggest that it was made for a community of nuns.
 The gold framing arches refer to the combination of gilded sculpture and painting that was a common feature of German altarpieces in this period.
+The emphasis on youthful, female saints suggests that this was a devotional triptych for a community of nuns.

 - Triptych of the Virgin and Child with Saints